redbackoperations/Projects/Project 1 - Tracking Players and Crowd Monitoring/IoT MQTT Testing/mqtt_schema.md

 ### Toggle Publishing Command

 There is an included command that can be sent to the device to turn the publishing of GPS location updates on or off as needed.
 These commands should be sent on the **iot/gps/gps_control** topic and should be formatted as described above.
-The commands seen bellow are used to achieve the desired effect:
+The commands seen below are used to achieve the desired effect:

-To pause publishing make use of the command **pause_publishing** To resume publishing make use of the command **resume_publishing**
+To pause publishing make use of the command **pause_publishing**

+To resume publishing make use of the command **resume_publishing**

 ### Republish current GPS data